Paul Spicker is a writer and commentator on social policy. His

 Bristol: Policy Press.

 London: Rowman and Littlefield.
-Arguments for welfare, The takeup of benefits: lessons from the UK, in H van Hootegem
+The takeup of benefits: lessons from the UK, in H van Hootegem

 Armoede en ineffectiviteit van